TrendsCenter Review for August 2026

 Is TrendsCenter Worth It?

 TrendsCenter is worth it if you are a situational bettor who likes building and back testing your own systems, or if you want to layer verified trend data on top of whatever strategy you already run.
-At $28 per month, or around $170 on the annual plan with the BETSMART code, the price is low enough that it does not need to replace your entire workflow to earn its keep.
-You can treat it as a research tool that sits alongside your main +EV or line shopping app.
+You can answer that question cheaply now: browse and back test on the free tier, then take the 3-day Premium trial before any money moves.
+At $27.99 per month, or around $170 on the annual plan with the BETSMART code, the price is low enough that it does not need to replace your entire workflow to earn its keep.
+Treat it as a research tool that sits alongside your main +EV or line shopping app.
 It is one of the more targeted options on our best sports betting tools list.

 It is probably not the right fit if you are brand new to betting and expecting the tool to hand you winners, or if you want a single subscription that handles every angle of the betting process.
 TrendsCenter is a specialty tool, and it is at its best in the hands of a bettor who understands that trends are inputs to a decision, not the decision itself.
 If that sounds like you, you can sign up for TrendsCenter and use code BETSMART at checkout.